Weather Attribution Science

 A lot depends on the audience.
 It could be in a lobby meeting, or in a presentation, or at a tabling event.
 But regardless, here's some recommendations.
 When communicating with the public, feel free to include the following explanations:

-• Natural factors average out over time, but global warming is different.
+- Natural factors like the sun’s output, astronomical cycles, and shifting heat distribution in the oceans (the el Niño/la Niña cycles) average out over time, but global warming is different.
 As long as emissions keep going up, so will their contribution to extreme weather.

 Framing recommendations